cwright814/better-clouds-vulkanmod/README.md

 - **VulkanMod Native:** Fully re-engineered shader pipeline built specifically for VulkanMod, utilizing optimized uniform buffers (`std140` UBOs) for massive performance gains over vanilla rendering.
 - **Dynamic Density Opacity:** Custom GPU-side shader math smoothly blends the transparency of wispy cloud edges while keeping dense internal clusters prominent and opaque.
+- **Landscape Shadows:** Clouds become even more immersive by casting rolling shadows onto everything below them.
+A new noise algorithm was implemented to sync the clouds with their shadow counterparts (togglable if you prefer the Perlin clouds).
+Affects solid and translucent blocks as well as entities, plus it naturally fades away as you explore caves or enter buildings.
 - **Atmospheric Weather States:** Takes full advantage of the new density rendering to make rainy and thundering weather states look visually distinct and impactful at any time of day.
 - **Precision Noise Generation:** Overhauled the underlying noise samplers with double-precision math to eliminate visual artifacts and Moiré ("Farlands") patterns at extreme render distances.
 - **Highly Customizable:** From edge softness and density multipliers to travel speeds and wind effects—practically every visual and performance metric is exposed directly through the Mod Menu.